 For school principals and pedagogical coordinators, the SHAP explanations enable the development of targeted, student-level interventions.

 \begin{itemize} \item \textbf{Identification of Student Archetypes for Targeted Programs:} School leaders can analyze the local explanations for all students predicted to perform \textbf{below average} to identify distinct archetypes based on the primary drivers of their predicted performance.
-For example, one group might show lower performance due to school-related factors (e.g., lower teacher experience in a key subject).
+For example, one group might perform worse due to school-related factors (e.g., lower teacher experience in a key subject).
 At the same time, another might be impacted by individual or familial circumstances (e.g., low maternal education).
 Based on these data-driven profiles, leaders can move beyond one-size-fits-all tutoring to design specific interventions, such as assigning certain students to more experienced teachers or developing after-school programs with targeted family outreach.
-Thus, the local explanations aligns with the potential of XAI to provide personalized feedback and support mechanisms in educational settings \citep{maity2024}.
+These local explanations align with XAI's potential to provide personalized feedback and support mechanisms in educational settings \citep{maity2024}.

 \item \textbf{Informing Professional Development and Internal Resource Management:} The SHAP importance of features within a single school can provide valuable feedback.
-Suppose a feature, such as teacher participation in continuing education, shows a low impact on student outcomes within their specific school.
+Suppose a feature, such as teacher participation in continuing education, has a low impact on student outcomes at a given school.
 In that case, it may prompt leadership to reassess the effectiveness of current professional development offerings.
-Accordingly, it enables data-informed decisions on where to allocate pedagogical and financial resources to maximize impact, validating effective initiatives and redesigning those that are not.
-Moreover, it aligns with the use of data analytics to inform continuous improvement cycles in educational management \citep{Sahebi}. \end{itemize}
+This diagnostic capability enables data-informed decisions on where to allocate pedagogical and financial resources to maximize impact, validating effective initiatives and redesigning those that are not.
+Such practice aligns with the use of data analytics to inform continuous improvement cycles in educational management \citep{Sahebi}. \end{itemize}